hernantz/blog/content/its-the-competition-stupid.md

 measures that are for all to obey or comply (a.k.a forced colectivism).
 Goverments have the power of law enforcement, which other organizations don't.

-Concepts like justice and equality are mere ideals hard to reach universally.
-What is fair for some, might not be so for others.
-They only make sense when applied in a pragmatic way in a given time and place.

 Now how do get there?
 As it happens, in the search for justice, equality, happiness or a better life for that matter, we come together with people alike and form organization.